CS-433/cs-433-project-2-on_va_tout_casser/README.md

 ```python
 name_model = "Word2Vec_CNN"
 ```
-The name model parameter is used when we store the results to know what we have computed.
+The name_model parameter is used when we store the results to know what model we have computed.

 ### Structure